nomad-cli/houston/README.md

 APN.push(notification)
 ```

+To generate a `.pem` file, it is recommended to use [fastlane pem](https://fastlane.tools/pem), which completely automates the process of creating the certificate.

 ## Configuration

 Houston will attempt to load configuration data from environment variables, if they're present.
 The following variables will be used.